alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 You’ll get an email after you've applied.
 It’ll either:

 - include your certificate
-- say that VMD need to evaluate your application - if successful, you’ll get your certificate within 10 working days
+- say that VMD need to evaluate your application - you’ll get your certificate within 10 working days, if you're successful

 If you need the medicine urgently, VMD may be able to issue your certificate within 2 working days.
 Contact <importcert@vmd.defra.gsi.gov.uk> and explain why your case is urgent.